David Lowe (footballer)

-As a player he was a right winger, he made 563 league appearances scoring 133 goals, in a career spanning 17 years.
+As a player, he was a right winger; he made 563 league appearances, scoring 133 goals, in a career spanning 17 years.
 He played in the top five levels of English football.
 He notably played in the Premier League with Leicester City as well as in the Football League for Wigan Athletic, Ipswich Town, Port Vale, Wrexham and Rushden & Diamonds.
 He was capped twice by the England under-21s.

-Following retirement he then turned his hand to coaching, he initially worked for the Professional Footballers' Association before re-joining Wigan as a coach under Paul Jewell.
+Following retirement, he turned his hand to coaching.
+He initially worked for the Professional Footballers' Association before re-joining Wigan as a coach under Paul Jewell.
 He later spent time with Derby County and took charge of the first team for one game in January 2009.
 He has since worked for both Manchester United and Tranmere Rovers.
+He coached at Blackburn Rovers and became caretaker manager in February 2025.

 Playing career

 Wigan Athletic

-Lowe began his career as an apprentice at Wigan Athletic on a recommendation by a teacher from his school league days to then Wigan manager Harry McNally.
+Having had brief spells with Liverpool and Everton, Lowe began his career as an apprentice at Wigan Athletic on a recommendation by a teacher from his school league days to then Wigan manager Harry McNally.
+He was capped at England Youth level.
 Lowe made his first-team début in October 1982 against Reading.
 At the end of the 1982–83 season, Wigan finished one point above the Third Division relegation zone.
 They then finished 15th in 1983–84 and 16th in 1984–85.
-At the end of the 1984–85 season, Lowe scored past Brentford in the Football League Trophy Final at Wembley with a spectacular overhead kick to help his team win the match 3–1.
-Bryan Hamilton then took charge at Springfield Park for the 1985–86 season, and led the club to within one place and one point of promotion.
+At the end of the 1984–85 season, Lowe scored past Brentford in the Football League Trophy final at Wembley with a spectacular overhead kick to help his team win the match 3–1.
+Bryan Hamilton then took charge at Springfield Park for the 1985–86 season and led the club to within one place and one point of promotion.
 Ray Mathias then took the club to the newly created play-offs in 1986–87, where they were defeated by Swindon Town.

 Ipswich Town

 In June 1987, Lowe was transferred to Ipswich Town for £80,000.
-He hit 18 goals in 1987–88 to become the club's top scorer.
-Manager John Duncan took the "Blues" to within three points of the Second Division play-offs in 1988–89.
+He won two caps for the England under-21 team whilst at Ipswich.
+He scored 18 goals in 1987–88 to become the club's top scorer.
+Manager John Duncan took Ipswich to within three points of the Second Division play-offs in 1988–89.
 He left the club after Ipswich finished five points outside the play-offs in 1989–90, with Lowe again finishing as the club's top scorer with 13 goals.
 New boss John Lyall then took over at Portman Road, and following a 14th-place finish in 1990–91, took the club to the Second Division title in 1991–92, four points ahead of Middlesbrough.
 Lowe missed the end-of-season run-in as he was loaned out to Port Vale in March 1992.
-He stayed at Vale Park for the rest of the season, and scored twice in nine games as the "Valiants" battled unsuccessfully to avoid exiting the Second Division at the opposite end to Ipswich.
+He stayed at Vale Park for the rest of the season and scored twice in nine games as the club battled unsuccessfully to avoid exiting the Second Division at the opposite end to Ipswich.